 The Review Comments command works as a control center for managing comments.
 The command opens a dialog box that lets you review comments, edit comments, add replies to comments, mark comments as resolved, rank comments, filter comments, or delete comments.
 You can show/hide an overview of all comments and select comments directly from the overview as you wish.

 See MENU – More Comment Tools below for a short description of all the commands in the More Comment Tools menu.

 The Inline Comment menu – tools for inserting and managing inline comments in documents

 An inline comment is inserted as a 1-column, 2-row table in the cursor position.
-The heading text

-    and colors you specify in the Set Special Comment Options dialog box will be applied to the table.

-    You can use inline comments for instructions, help texts, etc. that are to be deleted after the

-    editing process is finished or you can use inline comments for permanent content like tips or notes.
+The heading text and colors you specify in the Set Inline Comment Options dialog box will be applied to the table.
+You can use inline comments for instructions, help texts, etc. that are to be deleted after the editing process is finished or you can use inline comments for permanent content like tips or notes.